A new Arduino library has seen the light of day:

 Third, if the communication speed is known ahead at compile time, then

 picoUART is probably the best alternative.
 However, with debugWIRE, we only learn about the communication speed at runtime.
 Furthermore, we want to get as close as possible to the communication speed the MCU has that we want to debug, which might diverge from the standard ones because the clock speed is controlled by an internal RC oscillator.

 You can create a single-wire serial solution basically in two ways.
 First, you can join the TX and RX lines somehow.
 Second, you have only one line from the beginning.

-Using this little bit of extra hardware allows to employ a hardware UART.
-However, one annoying side-effect of this hardware solution is that all sent bytes are also received and need to be ignored.
+Using this bit of extra hardware allows employing a hardware UART.
+However, one annoying side effect of this hardware solution is that all sent bytes are also received and need to be ignored.

 OnePinSerial is such an adaptation of

 SoftwareSerial for use in a debugWIRE debugger.
 However, it is quite brittle.
 When the

 millis interrupt is enabled, which it is in the described debugger, then